fastruby/blog/_posts/2019-08-27-introducing-bundler-leak.markdown

     Unpatched versions found!
 ```

-Here is a [sample project](https://github.com/rubymem/bundler-leak-sample) where you can toy with bundler leak
+Here is a [sample project](https://github.com/rubymem/bundler-leak-sample) where you can play with bundler leak

 The second project is called [rubymem.com](https://github.com/rubymem/rubymem.com): A web application that will allow you to submit new _leaky gems_ to the `ruby-mem-advisory-db`